DonatHalimi/sheero/frontend/README.md

     - **CustomComponents.jsx**: Contains reusable components that can be utilized across various parts of the frontend.
     - **dashboardPages.js**: Contains components or pages specifically for the dashboard view.
     - **imports.js**: Includes modules or files that are imported and shared across multiple components or views.
-    - **sx.js**: Exports **sx** (style) classes for styling components, typically using the `sx` prop from libraries like MUI (Material UI) for consistent styling.
+    - **sx.js**: Exports **sx** (style) classes for styling components, typically using the `sx` prop from the [MUI](https://mui.com/system/the-sx-prop/) library for consistent styling.

   - **components/**
     Contains reusable React components.
-These components are the building blocks of the application, such as buttons, forms, headers, etc.
+These components are the building blocks of the application, such as product cards, dashboard action modals, navbar components, etc.

   - **pages/**
     Contains React components representing the main views or pages of the app, such as Home, Product Details, Orders, etc.

+  - **services/**
+    Contains helper functions for interacting with the backend API.

   - **store/**
     This folder contains the Redux-related files for managing the global application state.
 It ensures consistent and predictable state management across the app.
 Key components include: